-Hair-straightening product may endanger stylists, clientsJuly 25th, 2013 in Health /
+Hair-straightening product may endanger stylists, clientsJuly 25, 2013 in Medicine & Health / Health

 (HealthDay)—A popular hair-straightening product can pose a health threat to hairstylists and their customers, researchers say.